bazbt3/rssupdatemasto/README.md

 ```
    https://reddit.com/user/{username}/submitted/.rss
 ```
 * **`hashtags.txt`** - a file containing a Python dictionary of subreddit name and hashtags to post.
 It is important to use double quotes and the exact letter case from the subreddit name.
+Within the raw RSS data returned from Reddit are data `term="subreddit" label="r/subreddit"`.
+Use the `term` value as the key in the file you create.
 An example:
+For posts in r/Browns, `term="Browns" label="r/Browns"`, so use `"Browns"`.
 ```
    {"Browns": "#NFL #Browns",
     "FuckModell": "#NFL #Browns #History",